 Stacy Sutton is a Western Dressage Association of America "Train the Trainers Graduate".
 Stacy is available for teaching Western Dressage lessons and training horses on location at Vineyard Oak Dressage Training.
 She hosts two day Intensive Western Dressage Clinics starting from the popular "Introduction to Western Dressage" clinic on to progressive and higher level clinics at the farm, and on-going Mini-Clinics for continued educations for local Western Dressage Riders.
 Stacy is also available for off site clinics and educational events as time and scheduling allows.

-Stacy and her students successfully compete in Western Dressage Shows and have won multiple high score of the day awards, show series season end Championships, and have won top placings in the California Western Dressage Affiliate (CAWDA) Year End Awards Program.
-With the onset of newly available rated show opportunities, Stacy is looking forward to pursuing National recognized USDF Western Dressage shows in 2018.
+Stacy's students regularly and successfully compete in Western Dressage Shows and have won multiple high score of the day awards, show series Championships, and have won top placings in the California Western Dressage Affiliate (CAWDA) Year End Awards Program.

 Although showing is not a requirement for Stacy's students, it does give incentive for her student's to benefit from judges feedback and award honors from the correct, solid, and sound training techniques they learn from Stacy in their day to day training.
 As a result and to their delight, many of Stacy's students achievements have exceeded their original expectations.
 For Stacy, this is one of the most joyful and rewarding things she could ask for as a teacher!